 After a delay of a milli- second, the action of pulling my right elbow closer to my waist line initiates the magic move,

-But remember to keep the elbows held close together as you perform the down swing movement.
+But remember to keep the elbows held close together so that the upper body remains as a solid one piece unit as you perform the down swing movement.

 But most important, you must hold the upper body angles and keep the left arm close to the right shoulder whilst the right shoulder rotates under the chin.